 What are Sweetgum Balls?

-As previously mentioned, sweetgum balls are the fruit of a medium to large size tree (65-155 feet tall) with a trunk up to 6 feet across that can live for an extremely long time — up to 400 years.
+As previously mentioned, sweetgum balls are the fruit of a medium to large size tree (65-155 feet or 20-47 m. tall) with a trunk up to 6 feet (2 m.) across that can live for an extremely long time — up to 400 years.
 The sweetgum tree (Liquidambar styraciflua) produces an extremely spiked capsule containing one or two seeds in the summer.
 The resulting dropped fruits become woody and are the bane of any wanderer, as they will pierce tender flesh.

 The tree prefers moist bottomland and plenty of sun and, as such, is found from southern New England to Florida and west into the nation’s interior states.

 The fruit was once used by the Cherokee Indian tribes as a medicinal tea for the treatment of flu symptoms.
 Today, the active ingredient of the infertile sweetgum seeds, which contain high amounts of shikimic acid, is used in the preparation of Tamiflu, but other than that is more of a bane in the landscape.

 Can You Compost Sweetgum Balls?

 As to putting sweetgum in compost, there doesn’t seem to be any general consensus.
 If you are a purist and believe that you should attempt to compost everything, then the best bet is to run a “hot” compost pile.
 If you run a cool pile, sweetgum in compost will likely not break down and very possibly you will end up with volunteers sprouting from the pile.

 How to Compost Sweetgum Balls

 The woody fruit, from all accounts, will require a hot compost pile with an internal temperature of over 100 degrees F. (37 C.) You will need to maintain the pile, turning the compost and watering it religiously.
 Keep the compost pile hot and bring your patience.
 Sweetgum balls will take some time to break down.